how to Start the New year fresh with an organized pantry!

 - Take everything out.

 - Organize into piles.
 Put like items together so you can see how many you have.
 This is important so you can decide how many you really need in each category.

-- Designate 3 bags: trash, recycle, charity
+- Designate three bags: trash, recycle and charity.

 - Go item by item and ask yourself if you really need it.